andmatand/midi-to-pico8/README.md

 ## To Do List
 These are things that are totally unimplemented now but that I probably will try to implement in the future:
-* The ability to manually specify which waveform to use for which track, via a command line argument
 * An automatic best guess MIDI-instrument-to-PICO-8-waveform mapping table
 * Automatic or manual combination of multiple tracks into one (in places where both are not playing notes at the same time)